Bowery Battalion

-Bowery Battalion is a 1951 comedy film directed by William Beaudine and starring The Bowery Boys.
-The film was released on January 24, 1951, by Monogram Pictures and is the twenty-first film in the series.
+Bowery Battalion is a 1951 comedy film directed by William Beaudine and starring the Bowery Boys.
+The film was released on January 24, 1951, by Monogram Pictures and is the 21st film in the series.

 Plot

 The military is performing a practice air raid on New York City.
-Sach convinces the boys that it is real and they go down to the recruiter's office and enlist.
-Meanwhile, Slip arrives at Louie's and finds out what just happened and goes down there to stop them.
-He is too late, as they have already joined, and is tricked into enlisting himself.
+Sach convinces the boys that it is real and they visit the recruitment office to enlist.
+Slip learns of their mistake and tries to stop them, but he is too late, as they have already joined, and Slip is also tricked into enlisting.

-Louie tries to enlist as well, but is turned away as being too old.
-He was, however, in World War I and when he was there he invented the 'Hydrogen Ray', which did not work as intended.
-However, the army is using the plans for that ray as a decoy to try to capture spies that are at the local base...the same base the boys have been assigned to.
-The army decides to reinstate Louie to use him as bait for the spies.
-He ends up being kidnapped by the spies, and they try to get the secrets of the ray out of him.
-The boys come to his rescue and are rewarded with medals for bravery, and then sent to the brig for leaving their posts to rescue Louie.
+Louie tries to enlist but is rejected as he is too old.
+He had fought in World War I and had invented a "hydrogen ray" that did not work as intended.
+However, the army is using the plans for the ray as a decoy to capture spies at the base to which the boys have been assigned.
+The army reinstates Louie to use him as bait for the spies.
+He is kidnapped by the spies who try to force him to divulge the secrets of the ray.
+The boys come to his rescue and are rewarded with medals for bravery but are sent to the brig for leaving their posts to rescue Louie.